cbcrg/tcoffee/docs/tcoffee_quickstart_unistrap.rst

 Produce bootsrap replicates by shuffling the guide tree sister nodes
 ====================================================================
-In the following exemple, a guide tree will be generated once using mbed (-tree), and the sister nodes of this tree will be randomly shuffled (i.e. left and right will be randomléy reassigned to left or right) 10 times.
+In the following example, a guide tree will be generated once using mbed (-tree), and the sister nodes of this tree will be randomly shuffled (i.e. left and right will be randomléy reassigned to left or right) 10 times.
 For each shuffled replicated, an MSA willl be estimated with clustalo (-method) and each MSA this produced will be used to produce 10 replicates.

 ::